BobTarino/tech-blog/README.md

 # tech-blog
 ![badgeImage](https://img.shields.io/badge/license-MIT-blue)
 ## Description
 Application allows a logged-in user to post blog content, and comment on other users' content.
-It displays
 ## User Story
 AS A developer who writes about tech
 I WANT a CMS-style blog site